Attahirny/nile-portal/README.md

    ```shell
    python grades.py
    ```
 4. Enter your student ID and Nile portal password when prompted.
+(Note: password input will be hidden)
 5. The script will scrape your academic transcript and display it in tabular format.

 ## Note